liferay/liferay-docs/devGuide/en/chapters/15-opensocial.markdown

 ---

-Overall, this `<ModulePrefs>` element allows you to setup your gadget on a gadget directory and establish settings and tools that to use in your gadget's business logic.
+Overall, this `<ModulePrefs>` element allows you to setup your gadget on a gadget directory and establish settings and tools to use in your gadget's business logic.
 For complete details on ModulePrefs, see Google's [Moduleprefs Elements and Attributes](https://developers.google.com/gadgets/docs/xml_reference#Moduleprefs_Ref) reference.

 Next, let's consider gadget user preferences.

 ### User Preferences (UserPrefs)

 What can really enhance a user's experience is when a gadget is personalized to fit the user.
-OpenSocial gadgets are capable of storing user preferences, allowing the gadget to present information and options tailored to the user.
+OpenSocial gadgets are capable of storing user preferences, allowing gadgets to present information and options tailored to individual users.
 A gadget's user preferences are specified in `<UserPref>...</UserPref>` tags in the gadget's XML.
 As a user enters information and adjusts controls via a gadget's user interface, those changes are persisted in the database for that gadget instance.
 Each time the gadget is reloaded, the *UserPrefs* are extracted from the database, fed back to the gadget, and rendered in the user interface.

 Weather gadgets, for example, are prime candidates for UserPrefs.
-When a users first bring up weather gadgets, they are typically interested in the weather at their current location or their residence -- not the weather of some random distant land.
+When users first bring up weather gadgets, they are typically interested in the weather at their current location or their residence -- not the weather of some random distant land.
 Therefore, it makes sense for a weather gadget to take the user's location or residence as input.
 It is also good to present the user's name and use a temperature unit familiar to the user.
 Lastly, users often like to hand-select a stylish theme for their gadget.
-UserPrefs facilitate taking in this information, storing it, and processing it to present a gadget user interface customized to the user.
+UserPrefs facilitate taking in this information, storing it, and processing it to present gadget user interfaces customized to the user.

 In order to set preference values from within your gadget, you must include the `setprefs` feature inside the `<ModulePrefs>...</ModulePrefs>` tags, which we discussed in the *Gadget Preferences (ModulePrefs)* section.
-If you look within the weather gadget's XML below, you can see the `setprefs` feature is included as a required feature.
+Look at the weather gadget's XML to see the `setprefs` feature included as a required feature:

 	<Module>
 		<ModulePrefs